Hot sun

 My First Pink Gin

-It is some years since I sipped my first pink gin.
-The night was warm, and the bar was on a Majorcan cliff top.
-I am a long way from the Med today.
-However, I find myself on a hot tropical evening, in a bar in Old Change, near St Paul’s Cathedral, London.
-The temperature is the same despite the scenery being different.
+It has been some years since that first pink gin.
+The night was warm, and the bar stood on a Majorcan clifftop.
+Today I am far from the Med, yet I find myself on a hot tropical evening in a bar in Old Change, near St Paul’s Cathedral.
+The scenery may be different, but the temperature is much the same.
+The day has been scorching, and we are all trying to keep cool with a cocktail that is a variation on the theme of pink gin.

-London Pink Gin Cocktail involving a combination of elderflower botanicals, apple cordial, Fentiman’s Rose Lemonade, lemon, and of course, ice!
+London Pink Gin Cocktail involving a combination of elderflower botanicals, apple cordial, Fentiman’s Rose Lemonade, lemon, and of course, ice.

-I snapped this photo of our drinks on one of the hottest days I have ever known!
-It was at least 35°!
+I snapped this photo of our drinks on one of the hottest days I have ever known.
+It was at least 35°.

 Pink London Gin Cocktail | Photo: Lesley Scoble